The Beauty of Lençóis Maranhenses

 +55 98 8287-1854

-Details: pick up at your hotel. flights are during light time???.
+Details: pick up at your hotel. flights leave only when visibility is good.
 30 min flight.

 Prices: 350-400 R$ per person (minimum of 2 people).
 The plane can fit 3 people.